aarnaut/apk-strings-diff/README.md

 * `apktool` must be set up.
 See: https://ibotpeaches.github.io/Apktool/.
 You only need to setup the `apktool.jar` file and not the wrapper scripts.
 See https://ibotpeaches.github.io/Apktool/install/ for instructions.

 * Python 3.7 must be installed.
-You can install it using the official `NCA Python Installer`.

 ## How to use
 After you integrate the latest product release, build an apk and compare the previous release against the new apk to see what has changed.